-The bill addresses the regulation and use of reclaimed water.
-Specifically, the bill:
+The bill addresses the regulation and use of reclaimed water: Specifically, the bill:

-- defines "reclaimed water" and "reclaimed water distribution system"; - provides legislative findings related to the use of reclaimed water; - provides that reclaimed water is an alternative water supply (AWS) and eligible for such funding; - authorizes specified contract provisions for the development of reclaimed water as an alternative water supply; - deletes a definition for the term "uncommitted"; - provides for the determination of uncommitted reclaimed water capacity by certain utilities; - prohibits water management districts from requiring permits for the use of reclaimed water; - authorizes permit conditions for certain surface water and groundwater sources in relation to using reclaimed water; - authorizes water management districts (WMD) to require the use of reclaimed water under certain conditions; - prohibits water management districts from requiring or restricting services provided by reuse utilities;

-excludes reuse utilities from providing written reclaimed water feasibility evaluations;

-- requires the Department of Environmental Protection (DEP) and each WMD to initiate rulemaking to adopt specified revisions to the water resource implementation rule; - authorizes the DEP to regulate the use of surface water or groundwater to supplement a reclaimed water system; - expands application of s.
-373.250, F.S., to modification of existing consumptive use permits (CUPs); and - clarifies limitations of the act.
+- excludes "reclaimed water" from the definitions of "water" and "waters in the state"; - provides legislative findings related to the use of reclaimed water; - provides that reclaimed water is an alternative water supply (AWS) and eligible for such funding; - authorizes specified contract provisions for the development of reclaimed water as an alternative water supply; - deletes a definition for the term "uncommitted"; - provides for the determination of uncommitted reclaimed water capacity by certain utilities; - prohibits water management districts from requiring permits for the use of reclaimed water; - authorizes permit conditions for certain surface water and groundwater sources in relation to using reclaimed water; - authorizes water management districts (WMDs) to require the use of reclaimed water under certain conditions; - prohibits water management districts from requiring or restricting services provided by reuse utilities: - excludes reuse utilities from providing written reclaimed water feasibility evaluations; - requires the Department of Environmental Protection (DEP) and each WMD to initiate rulemaking to adopt specified revisions to the water resource implementation rule; - authorizes the DEP to regulate the use of surface water or groundwater to supplement a reclaimed water system; and - expands application of s.
+373.250, F.S., to modification of existing consumptive use permits (CUPs).

 This bill substantially amends ss.
-373.019 and 373.250 of the Florida Statutes, and creates an unnumbered section of law.
+373.019 and 373.250 of the Florida Statutes.